Applying for a Visa

 - Certificate of Eligibility I-20 (F-1) or DS-2019 (J-1)

 - Proof of admission (or proof enrollment for current students) or UC Berkeley appointment letter

 - SEVIS Fee Receipt (F-1 and J-1 only)

 Some consulates may require additional documentation, so check the consulate web site for visa application instructions.
-Visa application forms and fees can be also be found on the consulate web site.
+Visa application forms and fees can be found on the consulate web site.

-In some cases the consulate may require a security clearance on your visa application.
-Your visa may be approved, but cannot be issued until the security checked is cleared.
+In some cases, the consulate may require a security clearance on the visa application.
+A visa may be approved, but cannot be issued until the security checked is cleared.
 It is common for the security clearance to take a couple of weeks to a couple of months.
-If you are subject to a security clearance, please email Berkeley International Office at InternationalOffice@berkeley.edu so we can advise you on the implications of your delayed arrival.
+If subject to a security clearance, please email Berkeley International Office at InternationalOffice@berkeley.edu so we can advise on the implications of a delayed arrival.

-See also our Travel Advisory memo related to security clearances.
+See also the Travel Advisory memo related to security clearances.